jeans0n/digital-electronics-2/lab3-interrupts_timer/test/README.md

-# Lab 3: NOE FORTUNE
+# Lab 3: NOÉ FORTUNE

 ### Overflow times